4 Urgent Health Facts About Teen Vaping

 A pediatrician reviews the health risks of this disturbing trend.

-There is a national concern about vaping, as hundreds of people have been hospitalized and 16 have died across America.
+There is a national concern about vaping, over a thousand people have been hospitalized and several dozen have died across America.
 While relatively new, the vaping epidemic is also exploding into a very disturbing pediatric health trend.
 Today, the CDC reports an increasing number of children using these devices.
 According to the research, 28 percent of high school students and 10 percent of middle-school students are using e-cigarettes.
 Gov. Mario Cuomo responded to the problem in New York by raising the legal age to purchase tobacco products from 18 to 21, and by banning the sale of flavored e-cigarettes.
 However a state court recently halted that ban until the case can be heard by the State Supreme Court later this month.

 Initially positioned as a way to help adults quit smoking, vape products now pose serious health concerns for kids.
 E-cigarettes are alluring to children because they are easy to use, come with a “cool” factor, and are marketed as “safe,” with innocent-sounding flavors such as mango, cotton candy, pineapple and watermelon.
 The devices are small and often disguised as a USB, pen or other everyday objects.
 Rechargeable batteries and replaceable cartridges allow users to “customize” delivery; they can use “extra-strength” nicotine, for instance, or adjust the voltage for more a more powerful “hit.”